v-p-b/SEPDisabler/README.md

 Symantec Endpoint Protection Disabler (from 2018)
 =================================================

-Someone asked about similar techniques on [Reddit](https://www.reddit.com/r/redteamsec/comments/18p044i/any_tricks_for_disabling_sep_cybereason/) and it reminded that I never released this one.
+Someone asked about similar techniques on [Reddit](https://www.reddit.com/r/redteamsec/comments/18p044i/any_tricks_for_disabling_sep_cybereason/) and it reminded me that I never released this one.

 The main idea is this: